EPA-WG/custom-element/README.md

 * ?dataset

 DOM content is replaced with results of instance XML transformation by declaration XSLT.

+# `src` attribute
+allows to refer either external template or template within external library by `#id` hash in URL.

+See [demo](demo/external-template.html) with various samples.

+## types of template
+* HTML with DCE syntax ( slots, data slices, xslt operators, etc. )
+* SVG image, MathML, etc.
+* XSLT template.
+The `datadom` is the XML payload for transformation.
+In order to be embedded into external document, this document has to have XML syntax like XHTML.
+Attempt of including XSLT within HTML file would break the template integrity by parser.

+## `#id` Local reference
+allows to refer the template withing same document

+## `url`
+allows to use the external document as template

+## `url#id`
+allows to refer the template withing external document

 # template syntax
 ## Attributes